-Lemon bars stacked on a blue plate
+Lemon bars with powdered sugar topping stacked on a blue plate

 This post may contain affiliate links.
 Read my disclosure policy.

-Lemon Bar Video
+Lemon Bars Video

 Classic Lemon Bar Recipe

-Take one bite and you will fall in love with these lemon bars.
-The lemon custard filling is similar to our Lemon Curd Recipe and is brimming with satisfying tangy lemon flavor, and it’s balanced in sweetness.
+Take one bite, and then you will fall in love with these classic lemon bars.
+The lemon custard filling is similar to our Lemon Curd Recipe, brimming with satisfying, tangy lemon flavor and perfectly balanced in sweetness.

-lemon bar dusted with powdered sugar
+lemon bar dusted with powdered sugar and a bite taken out of the corner

 How to Make Lemon Bars

-3. Add filling and Bake – pour filling over the warm crust and bake at 350˚F for 30-35 minutes until the center is set and no longer wobbly.
+4. Bake – pour filling over the warm crust and bake at 350˚F for 30-35 minutes until the center is set and no longer wobbly.
+Cool on the counter for 1 hour and chill in the fridge for at least 2 hours.

 5. Serve – Cut into squares and dust with powdered sugar to serve.